VasLaskaridis/Weather-App/README.md

 # OVERVIEW
+A weather app for Android.

+## Requirements
+- Writen in Kotlin
-A weather app written in Kotlin.
-This app uses data from OpenWeather API.
+- Fetch weather data from OpenWeather API
+- Display the data
+- A search button which the user can use to search for the weather of a different city

+## Tools used
+- Android Studio IDE
+- Retrofit
+- Glide
+- Gps

 # Screenshots
 <p float="left">